Barbell Row 1RM Calculator – Find Your True Pulling Strength

 FAQ – Barbell Row 1RM Questions

-Q: Which formula is most accurate?
+Q: Which 1RM formula is most accurate for barbell rows: Epley, Brzycki, or others?

-Q: How often should I update it?
+Q: How often should I update my barbell row 1RM calculation?

 Final Thoughts